pablodecm/phd_thesis/src/103_chapter_3.md

-In general, the effects of all relevant nuisance parameters can be modelled by a combination of simulated observation re-weighting by
+In general, the effects of all relevant nuisance parameters can be modelled by a combination of simulated observations re-weighting by
 $w(\boldsymbol{x}_i,\boldsymbol{z}_i | \boldsymbol{\theta}_w )$
 and transformations of intermediate simulated observations
 $\boldsymbol{y}_\textrm{new} = r(\boldsymbol{y}_\textrm{sim},\boldsymbol{z}_i | \boldsymbol{\theta}_\rho)$.
 The former is based on